ndornseif/LDM2-LEDDisplayBoard/README.md

 # LDM2-LED Display Board
 Adapter board to drive HDSP-C2x1 common anode seven segment displays.

 ## Overview
 This board can be mounted underneath a HSDP-C2x1 display to allow easy driving via MCU.
 It uses a TPIC6C595 power shift register to control the display.
 Resistor values are selected for a 10 - 13V LED supply.
 Depending on module color it might be necessary to increase R8 for even brightness on the decimal point.
+Modules are designed for use with a LDM8E controller.
+Find more info in this [repository](https://github.com/ndornseif/LDM8E-LEDDisplayController).

 ## Pinout
 All logic pins require a 5V high level.
 - LED Drive: Input for 10 - 13V LED driving voltage.